Assuming Root User

 sudo -i: Sometimes this command may be required to complete a specific Hands-On Lab, or exercise and will be provided within the Lab instructions.
 You can use this command to simulate a login to the root user account.
 Depending on the configuration in the `/etc/sudoers` file, certain environment variables can be affected.

 su: You may notice a "Deprecated Credentials" section within a Cloud Playground server's details.
 Included in this section is an `su password`.
 This legacy feature allows you to login to root and run commands outside of your standard user account.
 Simply type `su` followed by the password provided in the Playground details (typically 123456) and set a new password.
-Please note that this method will be deprecated by July 2019, and removed from the default configuration.
+Please note that this method will be deprecated as of July 2019, and removed from the default configuration.
 To use this method after July 1, you will need to reset the root user password with `sudo passwd root` before using `su` or `su -`.